Get results. Guaranteed.

 Blair: Louisville GRE course instructor

-...to their individual needs, and by conveying my enthusiasm for the learning process.
+...sense to them, by eliciting their feedback and tailoring my approach to their individual needs, and by conveying my enthusiasm for the learning process.
 It's great to see the light come on and to see their progress.
 I have an undergraduate degree in Politics from Princeton, a post-baccalaureate certificate in Quantitative Studies for Finance from Columbia, and an MBA from London Business School.
-I served as an officer in the Marine Corps and have worked in a number of academic and private-sector positions.
-I founded and...
+I served as an officer in the Marine Corps and have worked in...

 Education & Certification